An algorithm to find maximum area polygons circumscribed about a convex polygon: Combinatorial properties of maximum area circumscribed polygons

 \begin{proof} For any $x,y,z \in \Re^2$, we denote the triangle $\conv \{ x,y,z\}$ by $[x,y,z]$ and its area by $A(x,y,z)$.

 First observe that no realizable sequence contains three consecutive $U$s.
 Indeed, in this case adding to $Q$ the triangle bounded by these three sidelines strictly increases the area of $Q$ while preserving its convexity.
-This proves one implication of (a).
-Second implication follows from part (b).
+This proves one direction of the statement in (a).
+The opposite direction follows from the statement in (b).